 The Fund is also required to forward to holders of the Offered Securities resident in Alberta, New Brunswick, Ontario, Saskatchewan and Nova Scotia that purchased the Offered Securities under the offering memorandum exemption audited annual financial statements and disclosure regarding the use of the aggregate gross proceeds raised by the Fund under the offering memorandum exemption within 120 days following the end of each fiscal year of the Fund.
 The fiscal year of the Fund ends on the 30th day of November of each year.
-Furthermore, the Fund is required to provide notice to holders of the Offered Securities under the offering memorandum exemption within ten (10) days of the occurrence of: (a) a discontinuation of the Fund's business; (b) a change in the Fund's industry; or (c) a change of control of the Fund.
+Furthermore, the Fund is required to provide notice to holders of the Offered Securities resident in New Brunswick, Nova Scotia and Ontario that purchased the Offered Securities under the offering memorandum exemption within ten (10) days of the occurrence of: (a) a discontinuation of the Fund's business; (b) a change in the Fund's industry; or (c) a change of control of the Fund.